External MCP Tools for Chat Agents

 Tool Execution Flow

-- User Query - "Create a Linear issue for the bug in the login system"
+- User Query - "Create an issue for the bug in the login system"

-tool - Parameter Extraction - Agent extracts title, description from context
+- Parameter Extraction - Agent extracts required parameters from context

-- Execution - Vectorize proxies the request to the Linear MCP server
+- Execution - Vectorize proxies the request to the external MCP server

 Managing MCP Servers